|Skz Excavating And Orchards visa rank:Unranked ||Follow | Edit or Claim |

 Our LCA data includes LCA submitted for not only new employment, but also continuation or change in previously approved employment, new concurrent employment, change in employer and amended petition.
 Usually, only LCA for new employment needs H1B Visa quota if it is not cap-exempt.

-Skz Excavating And Orchards has not filed any labor petitions for foreign workers between fiscal year 2011 and 2013.
+Skz Excavating And Orchards has not filed any labor petitions for foreign workers from fiscal year 2011 to 2014.
 However, Skz Excavating And Orchards had applied for LCA for H1B visa or LC for green card before 2011.
 You can still apply for their new openings.
 Be sure to contact their HR department or hiring managers for their updated work visa policy.